 The Pupil Premium was introduced by the Government in April 2011 and is allocated to schools to work with pupils who have been registered for free school meals at any point in the last six years.
 Schools also receive funding for children who have been classed as 'looked after' for at least one day by a local authority, and children of service personnel.
 The aim of this additional funding is to provide schools with the funds to raise achievement and improve outcomes for these pupils.
-In the 2019-20 financial year this amounted to £1320 for each pupil ever eligible for FSM, £1900 for those in the care of the Local Authority (LAC), £2,300 for children who have been in the care of the Local Authority and who have since been adopted or have a special guardianship or child arrangements order, or £300 with a parent in the Armed Forces (Service Pupil Premium).
+In the 2020-21 financial year this amounted to £1320 for each pupil ever eligible for FSM, £1900 for those in the care of the Local Authority (LAC), £2,300 for children who have been adopted or have a special guardianship or child arrangements order, or £300 with a parent in the Armed Forces (Service Pupil Premium).

-In 2019 - 20 our school will receive £12,472 for the period from September 2019 to March 2020.
-The balance of funds relating to this academic year will be published on our website once the amount has been confirmed.
-In September 2019 15% of our pupils are eligible for funding.
+In the academic year 2020 - 21 our school received £15,391.
+In September 2020 22% of our pupils were eligible for funding.
 Schools are free to spend the Pupil Premium as they see fit, but are accountable for the success and outcomes of the strategies they choose.